Buyback Recalls Overview

 (2) The Secretary of Transportation may prescribe regulations to allow the manufacturer to impose conditions on the replacement of a motor vehicle or refund of its price.

 There have been but a handful of vehicle repurchase recalls campaigns.
 NHTSA does not make it easy to find them when searching its website.
-The authors have identified as many of these as possible and list them below.
+The authors have identified as many of these as possible and list them at List of Buyback Recalls.